deepbrainscu/braintumor_classification/README.md

 We couldn't upload trained weights file because there is a 100MB file upload limit on GitHub.
 You can download pre-trained weight file from **[HERE]( https://drive.google.com/drive/folders/1UBthw32L_4ZL-Trml9yLqAUzWDpjg-yx?usp=sharing)**

+If you find this code useful in your research, please cite this study.
+Gurkahraman, K., & Karakis, R. (2021) Brain Tumors Classification with Deep Learning using Data Augmentation.
+Journal of the Faculty of Engineering and Architecture of Gazi University.
+36 (2): 997-1011, https://dergipark.org.tr/tr/download/article-file/1181914.

 # Step By Step Usage